Get your card

 Security Features

-Rizon implements several security measures:
+Rizon Card implements several security measures:

 - Face ID, Touch ID, device passkeys, and other biometric verification